keyboard_arrow_up

 Filtration Efficiency

-A filtering efficiency specification whose purpose is to effectively remove radioactive dust from plant exhausts without redistribution.
-This filter must be able to capture 99.97% of all particles 0.3 mm (micrometers or microns) in size or larger from the air that goes through it.
+A filtration standard originally developed to remove radioactive dust from industrial plant exhausts.
+To qualify as true HEPA, a filter must capture 99.97% of all particles 0.3 microns or larger from the air passing through it.

 Micron Filter